sarshams/grammys-analysis/README.md

 # grammys-analysis
-TBD - looking at how Grammys 2020 nominations compared to what topped the charts
+TBD - looking at how Grammy 2020 nominations compared to what topped the charts